esthernnolum/aws-iac-and-cicd/README.md

 ```
 terraform init
 ```
-3. Review the things to be provision:
+3. Review the things to provision:
 ```
 terraform plan
 ```